yiqiao-yin/YinsPredictor3_0/README.md

 ## Built With

-* [Yiqiao Yin's Research](https://yinscapital.com/research/): We conduct resaerch at Yin's Capital and we develop packages for trading algorithms.
+* [Yiqiao Yin's Research](https://yinscapital.com/research/): We conduct research at Yin's Capital and we develop packages for trading algorithms.

 ## Contributing